1: Dade City, Where the Kumquat Rules (Pasco County)

 Road less traveled in Floral City

 Your journey on roads less traveled will surely delight with glimpses into Florida’s past, its beauty and charm.
-You may even make a habit of traveling the back roads and finding the best of Authentic Florida.
+You may also even make a habit of traveling the back roads and finding the best of Authentic Florida.

 Map for three Authentic Florida towns